208ProgrammingClub/guess-my-number/README.md

 ```

 ### Game Over
-If the player runs out of turns without guessing correctly, say "Sorry.
+Condition:  If the player runs out of turns without guessing correctly, say "Sorry.
 You didn't get my number.
 My number was [target_number]."
 ```javascript
 if([number_of_guesses] >= 10 {
     game_over = true;